Sony FS7 Tutorial

-If you are interested in a particular topic being covered just fill out theC47 Contact Form.
-No promises but all submissions will be considered!
+If you are interested in a particular topic being covered in articles section just fill out theC47 Contact Form.
+All submissions will be considered!

 A TALE OF TWO CAMERAS

 I was asked by 4KHUB to do a Sony PXW-FS7 review for their site.
 I have contributed content to 4KHUB.com since it’s launch (and also to ProductionHUB over the years).
 This time they wanted me to do something a bit more in depth than the general “thoughts on the industry” stuff I’ve done in the past.

 The problem is that I don’t really do product reviews.
 I’m generally more of a nuts and bolts kinda guy and I like to focus on craft.
 Reviews that cover every product feature and include scientifically based camera chart tests are just not something I regularly do (except occasionally in classroom environments).
 There are so many other people doing that kind of stuff and they do it so much better than I ever could.
 That and at this point there are loads of FS7 reviews out there covering what this camera can and can’t do.
 So, I really struggled with what my approach to this whole “review” thing would be.